David Hare (playwright): 1990s

-In 1990, Hare wrote Racing Demon, part of a trio of plays about British institutions, it focuses on the Church of England, and tackles issues such as gay ordination, and the role of evangelism in inner-city communities.
+In 1990, Hare wrote Racing Demon; part of a trio of plays about British institutions, it focuses on the Church of England, and tackles issues such as gay ordination, and the role of evangelism in inner-city communities.
 The play debuted at the National Theatre and received the Laurence Olivier Award for Best New Play.
 The play transferred to the Broadway stage at the Vivian Beaumont Theatre in 1995.
 The production starred Paul Giamatti, Denis O'Hare, and Kathleen Chalfant.
 The play was nominated for the Tony Award for Best Play.

+In 1995, Hare's translation of Mother Courage and Her Children by Bertolt Brecht was produced in London.
 In 1996, Hare wrote Skylight, a play about a woman who receives an unexpected visit from her former lover whose wife has recently died.
-Michael Gambon and Lia Williams starred in the original production which received the Laurence Olivier Award for Best New Play.
-The following year it transferred to the Broadway stage where it was nominated for the Tony Award for Best Play.
+Michael Gambon and Lia Williams starred in the original production, which received the Laurence Olivier Award for Best New Play.
+The following year, the production transferred to the Broadway stage, where it was nominated for the Tony Award for Best Play.

-Hare wrote Amy's View in 1998, a play which deals with an emotional relationship between a mother and her daughter.
+In 1998, Hare wrote Amy's View, a play that deals with an emotional relationship between a mother and her daughter.
 The original production at the Royal National Theatre starred Judi Dench, Samantha Bond, and Ronald Pickup.
-Dench starred in the Broadway transfer earning the Tony Award for Best Actress in a Play.
+Dench starred in the Broadway transfer, earning the Tony Award for Best Actress in a Play in 1999.

 2000s

-In 2001, Hare wrote, My Zinc Bed which premiered at the Royal Court Theatre starring Tom Wilkinson, Julia Ormond, and Steven Mackintosh.
+In 2001, Hare wrote My Zinc Bed, which premiered at the Royal Court Theatre starring Tom Wilkinson, Julia Ormond, and Steven Mackintosh.
 The play was adapted into a television film of the same name in 2008.
-The play received the Laurence Olivier Award for Best New Play nomination, Hare's eighth Olivier award nomination.
+The play received the Laurence Olivier Award for Best New Play nomination, Hare's eighth Olivier Award nomination.
 The following year Hare wrote the screenplay for The Hours (2002) adapted from the Michael Cunningham book of the same name.
-The film starred an ensemble cast including Meryl Streep, Julianne Moore, and Nicole Kidman as women from three different time periods struggling against adversity.
-He received the Academy Award for Best Adapted Screenplay nomination as well as BAFTA Award, Golden Globe Award nominations.
+The film starred an ensemble cast that included Meryl Streep, Julianne Moore, and Nicole Kidman as women from three different time periods struggling against adversity.
+Hare received the Writers Guild of America Award for Best Adapted Screenplay as well as nominations for the Academy Award and BAFTA Award in the same category.
+He was also nominated for the Golden Globe Award for Best Screenplay.

 In 2008, he adapted Bernhard Schlink's 1995 novel into Stephen Daldry's film The Reader starring Kate Winslet and Ralph Fiennes.
-The film focuses on a romance in the 1950s between a teenaged boy and an older woman who is later discovered to have been a Nazi guard and is on trial for committing war crimes during the Holocaust.
-The film was well reviewed and earned Hare his second Academy Award nomination.
-He also received BAFTA and Golden Globe Award nominations as well.
+The film focuses on a romance in the 1950s between a teenaged boy and an older woman (Winslet) who is later discovered to have been a Nazi guard and is on trial for committing war crimes during the Holocaust.
+The film was well reviewed and earned Hare his second Oscar and BAFTA nominations for Best Adapted Screenplay as well as his second nomination for a Golden Globe.